scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

   }
 ```

-This is the point of structural recursion: we recognize and formalize this similarity.
+This is the point of structural recursion: to recognize and formalize this similarity.
 However, as programmers we might want to abstract over this repetition.
 Can we write a method that captures everything that doesn't change in a structural recursion, and allows the caller to pass arguments for everything that does change?
 It turns out we can.
 For any algebraic data type we can define at least one method, called a fold, that captures all the parts of structural recursion that don't change and allows the caller to specify all the problem specific parts.